-LIMITATION ON ISOS

-An Option granted to an employee will be an ISO only to the extent that the aggregate Fair Market Value (determined at the Date of Grant) of the stock with respect to which ISOs are exercisable for the first time by the optionee during any calendar year (under the Plan and all other plans of the Company and its subsidiary corporations, within the meaning of Code Section 422(d)), does not exceed \$100,000.
-This limitation will be applied by taking Options into account in the order in which such Options were granted.
+- LIMITATION ON An Option granted to an employee will be an ISO only to the ISOS An Option granted to an employee will be an ISO only to the extent that the aggregate Fair Market Value (determined at the Date of Grant) of the stock with respect to which ISOs are exercisable for the first time by the optionee during any calendar year (under the Plan and all other plans of the Company and its subsidiary corporations, within the meaning of Code Section 422(d)), does not exceed \$100,000.
+This limitation will be applied by taking Options into account in the order in which such Options were granted. - DIRECTOR GRANTS Each Eligible Director, when first elected or appointed to the Board after the 2001 Meeting, will receive an option to purchase 60,000 shares of Common Stock.

-DIRECTOR GRANTS

-Each Eligible Director, when first elected or appointed to the Board after the 2001 Meeting, will receive an option to purchase 60,000 shares of Common Stock.
 One-third of the option will vest on each anniversary of the date of the Eligible Director's election or appointment to the Board.
 The option will become exercisable in its entirety upon the Eligible Director's death, disability or attainment of age 70.
-Options will be forfeited to the extent they are not then exercisable if a director resigns or fails to be reelected as a director.
+Options will be forfeited to the extent they are not then exercisable if a director resigns or fails to be reelected as a director. - EXERCISE PRICE The Exercise Price of each Option granted to an Eligible Director will be the Fair Market Value on the Date of Grant.